kellenschmidt/webcrawler/README.md

 1. What was changed to support the second half of the project?

+- To save the titles of every document I:
+  - Added an array of strings to contain document titles
+  - Added added logic to read the title html element if it exists or the page url if it doesn't and set that to the page title
--
+  - ...

 2. How did you determine the leaders?
 Do you agree with the clustering?
 Is 5 reasonable?

--
+- ...

 3. What happens if a user enters a word that is not in the dictionary?
 What happens if a user enters a stop word?

--
+- If the user enters a query which is all stopwords then no search is executed, an error message is shown, and the user is asked to try a new query
+- If the user enters a query which is mix of stopwords and valid terms then a warning is shown and the query is executed with the stopword(s) removed
+- If the user enters a non-word term (ex.
+123-abc) then an error message is shown and the user is asked to try a new query
+- If the user enters a word that is not in the dictionary then...

 4. What document/query weighting scheme did you implement?

--
+- The cosine similarity weighting scheme that I implemented was LTC.LTC

 5. Explain why you believe the results are correct

--
+- ...

 ## Implementation Details